 Management Work Design

-Because we are looking to ensure the work we do adds value and remains intact we add additional layers of work for our clients.
+Because we are looking to ensure the work, we do add value and remains intact, we add additional layers to the control element of leadership for our clients.

-The daily need for managers to physically and routinely manage the day to day activities of employees is replaced by better processes, policies & procedures and guidelines.
+The daily need for managers to physically and routinely manage the activities of employees is replaced by better processes, policies & procedures and guidelines.
 Managers will be required to review, develop, analyse and interpret KPI being the result of measured processes and policy compliance.

-Managers will be required to learn how to focus their attention on process efficiency and productivity, whilst learning new skills such as coaching and advanced leadership to ensure they motivate, inspire and control employees and deliver innovation to existing processes, products and services.
+Managers will focus their attention on process efficiency and productivity, whilst learning new skills such as coaching and advanced leadership to ensure they motivate, inspire and control employees and deliver innovation to existing processes, products and services.

 Build & Implement Balanced Scorecard

 A Balanced Scorecard defines an organisation’s performance and measures whether management is achieving desired results.
-The ‘scorecard’ is shared with all employees on a regular basis e.g. monthly.
-Its important employees understand the organisation’s strategy and important KPI and whether they are being met.
+The ‘scorecard’ is shared with all employees on a regular basis, e.g. monthly.

 The Balanced Scorecard aligns business activities to the vision and strategy with a set of objectives and performance measures that can be quantified and appraised.
 These measures typically include the following categories of performance: